Galaxy dynamics, gravitational Vlasov-Poisson system, Landau damping, and scattering theory

 \section{Appendix}

 {\thesection.\arabic{equation}}

 [section] {\arabic{section}.\arabic{theorem}}

-[theorem2]{PROPOSITION} [theorem2]{LEMMA}
+[theorem2]{Proposition} [theorem2]{LEMMA}

 We begin the appendix giving the proof of a proposition about the spaces of H\"older continuous functions defined in a bounded open interval and with values in a Hilbert space.
-For the definition of these spaces see Subsection~\ref{not}.
 We include this proof to make the paper selfcontained.